369th Croatian Reinforced Infantry Regiment (Wehrmacht): Battle of Stalingrad

-By 14 January, the regiment's section of the front line had reduced to 200 m held by some 90 remaining troops, all suffering from extreme cold, hunger, fatigue and lack of ammunition.
-Colonel Viktor Pavicic reportedly left a resignation letter and disappeared from the theatre for good.
+By January 14, the regiment’s front-line strength had dwindled to 90 active troops out of 200, facing severe cold, food shortages, and limited ammunition.
+Colonel Viktor Pavicic reportedly left a resignation letter and disappeared from the theatre permanently.
 He recommended Colonel Mesić to General Sanne to be his successor.
 General Sanne officially reported that Pavicic was a deserter, but Sgt.
 Erwin Juric claimed that Pavicic had received written orders signed by Sanne to leave Stalingrad by air on 15 January.
-During its last days at Stalingrad, the Legion desperately retrained about 700 inexperienced artillery and support soldiers to infantry combat duty.
-The last official report from 21 January 1943 counted 443 infantry and 444 artillery soldiers in Stalingrad.
+During its last days at Stalingrad, the Legion desperately retrained about 700 inexperienced artillery and support soldiers for infantry combat duty.
+The last official report from January 21, 1943, counted 443 infantry and 444 artillery soldiers in Stalingrad.
 Just before the surrender of the 6th Army at the end of January, about 1,000 wounded were flown out, and of the remaining men in the regiment, nearly 900 became prisoners of war.

 Among the last Wehrmacht soldiers to leave Stalingrad by air were a group of 18 wounded and sick Croat legionnaires, including Lt.
-Barićević, who were flown out by Luftwaffe pilots and were landed on the last serviceable German airfield at Staljingradskaja near the 369th's artillery section positions on the night of 22 to 23 January 1943.
+Barićević, who were flown out by Luftwaffe pilots and were landed on the last serviceable German airfield at Stalingradskaja near the 369th's artillery section positions on the night of January 22nd to the 23rd, 1943.
 The evacuation also saved the regiment's war diary and other documents.
-Several Luftwaffe planes had crashed the previous night, attempting to take off and land perilously close to fast-advancing Soviet forces; thus, fewer planes flew in for rescue missions.
+Several Luftwaffe planes crashed the previous night while attempting takeoff and landing near Soviet-occupied areas, leading to a reduction in rescue missions.
 During the day of 23 January, Stalingradskaja airfield fell into Soviet hands.

-Elements of the regiment fought as long as they could but ultimately surrendered to the Soviet General Vasiljev on 29 or 30 January 1943.
-In the three months between 21 October 1942 and 21 January 1943, they had lost 540 of 983 troops fighting for the Red October factory.
+The remaining elements of the regiment surrendered to Soviet General Vasiljev on January 29 or 30, 1943.
+In the three months between October 21, 1942, and January 21, 1943, they had lost 540 of 983 troops fighting for the Red October factory.

 On 31 January 1943, General Friedrich Paulus announced the surrender of the German 6th Army.
 On 2 February, the Legion became Soviet prisoners of war, including all officers, approximately 100, mostly wounded, sick, and frostbitten combat soldiers, and some 600 other legionaries from artillery and support units.
 In the two weeks leading up to the capitulation, the 369th Regiment had lost 175 soldiers.

-The Legion assembled at Beketovka on river Volga where they were joined by some 80,000 mainly German as well as Italian, Romanian and Hungarian POWs.
+The Legion prisoners assembled at Beketovka on the river Volga, where they were joined by some 80,000 mainly German as well as Italian, Romanian and Hungarian POWs.
 They were sent on a forced march to Moscow, where they were joined by Croatian legionnaires from the Light Transport Brigade who had been attached to Italian forces on the Eastern Front.
 From there, they were sent to work camps in Siberia.
-Many died on the march due to starvation, hypothermia or disease.
+A significant number of prisoners succumbed to starvation, hypothermia, or disease during the march.